-The 20 investments listed below account for 94% of the portfolio at 31 March 2023 (31 March 2022: 93%).
+The 20 investments listed below account for 95% of the portfolio at 31 March 2025 (31 March 2024: 95%).
+One portfolio company has been excluded due to commercial sensitivity.
 All investments have been assessed to establish whether they classify as accounting subsidiaries under IFRS and/or subsidiaries under the UK Companies Act.
 This assessment forms the basis of our disclosure of accounting subsidiaries in the financial statements.